Explore Privatization Topics

 A real-world example of how competition affects achievement

 School choice proponents claim that the mere existence of competition from voucher-receiving private schools generates improvement in nearby public schools.
-Milwaukee offers a real-world example of how a “competitive marketplace” of education options affects achievement in traditional public schools.
+Milwaukee, which has the nation’s oldest voucher program, offers a real-world example of how a “competitive marketplace” of education options affects achievement in traditional public schools.
 After three decades of voucher competition, 84% of the city’s public school students were not proficient in ELA and 88% were not proficient in math12; 80% of private school voucher students were not proficient in ELA and 84% were not proficient in math.13

 This scheme of subsidizing private education with public funds is happening in a big way in Mississippi.
 In 2019, the Legislature passed the Children’s Promise Act, a bill providing tax credits for donations to agencies that provide services to foster children.
 The bill was presented and voted on without disclosure of a separate statute within it that provides tax credits for donations to private schools.
 The measure has been renewed each year along with increases in allowable tax credits.
 In 2022, legislators voted to shift $9-million in taxpayer funds to unaccountable private schools through the program.
 Private schools can receive up to $405,000 in public funds per school, annually beginning in 2023, with no restrictions on expenditures and no reporting requirements.